sankaire/testing-with-jest/README.md

 # testing-with-jest
-Learning how to write test usin Jest
+Learning how to write test using Jest